MakieOrg/Makie.jl/docs/documentation/backends/rprmakie.md

 ## MaterialX and predefined materials (materials.jl)

 There are several predefined materials one can use in RadeonProRender.
 RPR also supports the [MaterialX](https://www.materialx.org/) standard to load a wide range of predefined Materials.
-Make sure to use the Northstar backend for `MaXx` materials.
+Make sure to use the Northstar backend for `MaterialX`.

 ~~~
 <input id="hidecode5" class="hidecode" type="checkbox">